Homi (tool)

-Homi (호미), also known as a Korean hand plow, is a short-handled traditional farming tool used by Koreans.
+Homi, also known as a Korean hand plow, is a short-handled traditional farming tool used by Koreans.
 It is a farming tool that removes grasses from paddies and fields.
 It is also used when plowing a rice field, planting seeds, plowing up soil, and digging potatoes in fields.
 It is a farming tool similar to the hoe.
 It is an important extension of agriculture from the ancient times because the homi was excavated in the Bronze Age historic site of the Pyeongnam Mangsan Daepyeong-ri and the early Iron Age historic site of Yangpyong, Gyeonggi Province.

 Homi is distributed nationwide, but they are characterized by locality.
 In other words, homi is classified into plowshare-shaped (보습형), sickle-shaped (낫형), and triangle-shaped (세모형) depending on the natural conditions of the local area and the characteristics of agricultural management.

 Design

 Homi is made of iron and consists of a blade, a tang, and a handle.
 The blade is the iron plate used to dig or pull grass.
 The handle is made from a circular piece of wood and is located at the end of the tang.
 The tang connects the blade to the handle.
 The shape of the blade is usually an inverted triangle as the lower part is pointed and the upper part is broad.